nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 This section for attendance related commands is done in chronological order.
 Please follow the numbering to get a clearer understanding on how you can use the commands.

-#### 4.4.1 Add students’ attendance to event: attendance `attendance add`
+#### 4.4.1 Add students’ attendance to event: attendance

 Add a student’s attendance to the attendance list.
 This is a step by step command and you may follow the instructions given by the console.
-You may wish to use an existing list found in StudentListCollection.
+You may wish to use an existing list found in `StudentListCollection`.

 Please note that if there are existing students in the attendance list of the chosen event, it will add to the existing students list.
 If you wish to start a new attendance list of the chosen event, please use `attendance clear` to clear